The Dalmatian Dog Breed

 Do you own a Dalmatian?
 I do and If you also do, you know that Dalmatians are adorable and sweet but extremely energetic.
 They need constant exercise, someone to play along with them.
-They are usually nice to children but if the family does not...
+I suggest that you visit this site for more details on How to Train your Dalmatian.

 Dalmatian Puppies and Peanut Butter - FUN!

 Look at the size of this huggable dalmatian from Melissa and Doug.
 I count on them for a quality toy.
 If you aren't able to have an actual dalmatian, then this is the next best thing.

 You could decorate your child's room in a firehouse theme and have this dog as part of that.
 I even know of someone who takes their antique fire engine out for local parades.
 He has this plush dog to set on the seat next to him.
 Looks like a real dog!

 My friend has a large plush dog like this in the children's room of the public library where she works.
 She says the kids really look forward to seeing the dog and run over to hug it when they visit.

 Upkeep of this energetic dog breed takes a bit of an active lifestyle on the owner's part.
 The Dalmatian will not be happy with just a few short walks during the day.
 He needs to be able to run long distances and roam around outdoors.
 In fact, Dalmatian's make wonderful jogging partners.
 Just be sure to keep him in a safe area when off leash.

 These dogs need to have the luxury of living indoors but also have the flexibility of being able to run outside when necessary.
 It does not tolerate hot temperatures very well so if he is kept outside be sure to have plenty of cool shaded areas and soft bedding for him to relax in when necessary.
 Companionship should be a top priority when owning a Dalmatian, so do not keep him outside longer than necessary without company.